TOLOSAT/flight-software/tests/test-03/README.md

-# Test 01
+# Test 03

-The test-01 is only used to check that the OS is working properly by running a task that toggles an LED.
+The test-03 is only used to check that the FS is working.